Floyd Mayweather Jr.: Mayweather vs. De La Hoya

 Mayweather's next match was the long-anticipated fight against six-division champion and WBC light-middleweight titleholder Oscar De La Hoya on May 5, 2007.
 De La Hoya's belt was on the line, which required Mayweather to move up in weight from 147 pounds to 154.
 However, Mayweather was outweighed by more than 10 pounds the night of the fight, coming in at only 150 pounds.
-Despite De La Hoya's insistence that money was not a factor, the Mayweather-De La Hoya bout set the record for most PPV buys for a boxing match with 2.4 million households, breaking the previous record of 1.95 million for Evander Holyfield-Mike Tyson II.
+Despite De La Hoya's insistence that money was not a factor, the Mayweather-De La Hoya bout set the record for most PPV buys for a boxing match with 2.4 million households, breaking the previous record of 1.95 million for Evander Holyfield vs. Mike Tyson II.
 About $120 million in revenue was generated by the PPV, another record.
 Including percentages De La Hoya earned $58 million for the bout, the highest purse ever for a fighter; the previous record was $35 million, held by Tyson and Holyfield.
 Mayweather earned about $25 million for the fight.

 At one time, Floyd Mayweather Sr. negotiated to train Oscar De La Hoya and be in his corner during the fight, but De La Hoya decided to train with Freddie Roach.
 Mayweather won the fight by a split decision in 12 rounds, capturing the WBC title.
 However, many analysts and ringside observers felt Mayweather should have received a unanimous decision.
 During the early rounds De La Hoya had some success cutting off the ring, attempting to pound Mayweather on the inside.
 Despite his activity on the inside, however, many of De La Hoya's punches were ineffective and landed on Mayweather's arms or shoulders.
 By the middle of the fight, it was seen as an even bout by the announcers.
 Mayweather turned the tide in the middle and late rounds, often hitting De La Hoya at will.
 Official scorecards read 116–112 (Mayweather), 115–113 (Mayweather), and 115–113 (De La Hoya).
 CompuBox had Mayweather out-landing De La Hoya 207–122 in total punches and 134–82 in power punches, with better accuracy throughout the fight.
 After the bout Mayweather contemplated retirement, saying he had nothing left to prove in the boxing world.